Zabân-e Pâk

 Zabân-e Pâk (زبان پاک) is a treatise written in 1944 by Ahmad Kasravi, an Iranian author, contains an edition of the Persian language, which shows some difficulties in refining the language.

 Kasravi saw one of the steps in the progress of Iran and achieving a democratic society as reforming the Persian language.
 Zabân-e Pâk was one of the first works that sought to suggest refinements of Persian.
 Kasravi found dead words of Middle Persian and preferred their use over Arabic loanwords.
-The movement that Kasravi started, today known as "Sareh Persian", tries to use original Iranian words.
+The movement that Kasravi started, today known as Sareh Persian, tries to use original Iranian words.

-Main idea
+Background

+Kasravi conducted extensive research in his previous book, Azari or the Ancient Language of Azerbaijan, to prove that today's Azeri language has Persian roots.
+As a child, in addition to Azeri, he also learned Arabic and Persian.
+As he himself published articles in Arabic newspapers and books in that language were distributed in Egypt.
+He also wrote the first knowledge books for teaching this language with his linguistic knowledge, including the two books al-Durrah al-Thamina and Kholasat al-Nahv.

+His other books include al-Tashi'e va al-Shī'ah in Arabic.
+He also published the first articles on Esperanto in Arabic magazines.
+Kasravi taught Arabic at the American Memorial School, where he also learned English well.
+Learning English helped him use books in that language and other European languages.

+Concepts

 The initial idea of reforming Persian arose after Kasravi became acquainted with the universal language of Esperanto.
 Inspired by the principles of lexicography and grammar of Esperanto, he made what he saw as corrections and refinements to the Persian language.
-Kasravi says in this regard: If you have heard that Dr. Zamenhof has created a language called Esperanto from the rules of knowledge, the ease of which is amazing, we should follow the same rules in adorning the Persian language and make this language very easy.

-In fact, Kasravi saw two ways to correct the Persian language:
+Kasravi says in this regard:"If you have heard that Dr. Zamenhof has created a language called Esperanto from the rules of knowledge, the ease of which is amazing, we should follow the same rules in adorning the Persian language and make this language very easy."Kasravi saw two ways to improve the Persian language: